Sur-NS78/Robotics-MFC_Project/README.md

-# Pest detection using robot
+# Pest detection with 2WD robot